pomdtr/sunbeam/www/frontend/docs/developer-guide/guidelines.md

 Python3 comes preinstalled in macOS and on most linux distributions, so it is a good choice if you want to write an extension that can be used without requiring the user to install additional dependencies.

+But bear in mind that some linux distributions don't have python3 installed by default, so make sure to warn the user that they might need to install it first.

 Make sure to use the `#!/usr/bin/env python3` shebang, as it will make your script more portable.

 ```python